New Mexico Security Deposit Returns & Deductions

 • Cleaning costs

-Most states, such as New Mexico, do not have a legal limit on how much a landlord can charge for damages except that the charges must be reasonable.
+Most states, including New Mexico, do not have a legal limit on how much a landlord can charge for damages except that the charges must be reasonable and reflect actual landlord expenses.

 If the cost of the damages exceeds the amount of the security deposit, landlords are entitled to seek additional damages from the former tenant.

-What is Considered Normal Wear & Tear vs Damage in New Mexico?
+What Is Considered Normal Wear and Tear in New Mexico?

-New Mexico defines “Normal Wear and Tear” as deterioration that occurs based upon the use for which the rental unit is intended, without negligence, carelessness, accident, abuse or intentional damage of the premises, equipment or chattels of the owner by the residents or by any other person in the dwelling unit or on the premises with the resident’s consent; however, uncleanliness does not constitute normal wear and tear.”
+“Normal wear and tear” means deterioration that occurs based upon the use for which the rental unit is intended… by the residents or by any other person in the dwelling unit or on the premises with the resident’s consent; however, uncleanliness does not constitute normal wear and tear.

 Examples include: